jl33-ai/1000-machine-learning-interview-questions/content/ZZ-Old/DSX-PLAN.md

 `please Write some good interview questions surrounding logistic regression (for a machine learning engineer role)`

+---

+mock interviews, behavioural prep, brushing up on your projects so you know what to talk about haha, but if you're going for the canva ML role then i'd advise:

+- going over basic training stuff, so train test split, how would you combat under-represented classes
+- potential ai bias stuff
+- a read on recommender systems

+---

 Naw.
 DON'T CHANGE QUESTION NAMES